Meet the Core Team

 Maureen loves to share yoga with her fellow humans and enjoys what Montana has to offer.
 She thrives in summer, soaking up all the sunshine and warmth but loves the witchy magic of Halloween.

 Her message to parents and caregivers: “You are not alone.
 Your journey is unique, but there are people out there who want to travel alongside you.”
-She also reminds others (and herself) that parenthood is not defined by presence—parents who have lost a child still hold that title.
+She also reminds others (and herself) that parenthood is not defined by presence and parents who have lost a child still hold that title.

 Maureen hopes to leave things better for the next generation, shaping a future where early childhood and family well-being are truly valued.